Sag in Transmission Line and its Calculations

 Sag at Unequal Span overhead conductor

-The above picture represents the unequal support level situation.
+The above picture represents the situation of unequal support levels.
 In this case, there are two types of sags – one for each of the support levels shown by X and Y. Both the support levels are not on the same base or at the same height.

 Here,